YuhanLiin/msp430fr2x5x-hal/README.md

 # Functionality
 The library is mostly feature complete for the MSP430FR2x5x subfamily.
 There are a few edge cases not yet supported, such as:
 - Arbitrary DCO clock speed support (currently supports 1, 2, 4, 8, 12, 16, 20, 24 MHz)
-- External oscillator support
-- Some RTC clock sources (currently only supports SMCLK and VLOCLK)
 - ADC reference voltage selection

 If you encounter any use cases not supported please open an issue (or submit a pull request).